Injuries May Be Prevented by Effectively Stretching the Feet

 Many people who enjoy running understand the importance of warming up and cooling down.
 This is necessary in possibly preventing foot injuries and stress fractures.
 In addition to wearing shoes that fit correctly, there are stretches that can be performed that can protect the feet.
 One type of effective stretch can be done by standing on a step, and gently lowering one heel at a time.
 This is helpful in strengthening the Achilles tendon, which connects the calf muscles to the heel.
 The toes can be stretched by pulling them back one at a time, and it can be beneficial to roll the sole of the foot on a tennis ball.
 If you would like additional information about the benefits and instructions on how to properly stretch your feet, please consult with a podiatrist.

 Stretching the feet is a great way to prevent injuries.
-If you have any concerns with your feet consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assess your condition and provide you with quality foot and ankle treatment.
+If you have any concerns with your feet consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assess your condition and provide you with quality foot and ankle treatment.

 Stretching the Feet